CyVerse-learning-materials/cyverse_quickstart_template/README.md

-# Base CyVerse Quickstart Repo
+# Template CyVerse Quickstart Repo

-You should copy this repo to build CyVerse Quickstarts
+You should import this repo to build CyVerse Quickstarts

 ## How CyVerse Learning Center documentation is built